julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 ## Smoke Has Memory

+**Forget the mass-produced sage bundles**.
+This is how smoke works when it remembers where it came from.

 Before incense came in neat little bundles, it was a fistful of bitter leaves, cracked resin, and whatever could be burned in a dish over coals.

 From Balkan death rites to South American protection spells, **smoke has always been more than perfume**.
 It was language.
 Offering.
 Defense.
 Invitation.

-Forget the mass-produced sage bundles.
-This is how smoke works when it remembers where it came from.

 If you’re unsure whether your ritual counts as smoke cleansing or something else entirely, read **[Smoke Cleansing vs. Smudging](/smoke-cleansing-vs-smudging/)**.
 It explains the cultural differences with clarity and respect, so your practice stays rooted in your own lineage and land.